The General category provides controls for the most top-level elements for how a project is registered and displayed across the system.

 Subjects provide a means to categorize projects, which readers can use as filters to sort through the collection of projects on the landing page (see Projects Library).

 Subjects can only be created by users with Administrator roles.
 All other roles that can access the backend can only select from the list of subjects already loaded into the system.
 To associate a subject with a project, simply begin typing in this field, and the system will populate those subjects in the system that most closely resemble what you are typing.
+Once accepted the Subject name will appear beneath the

 This table allows you to modify or customize the avatar representing the project, which displays in the library on the landing page.
 If no custom avatar has been added to the system, the default icon—made up of eye glasses, a dialog bubble, and a pencil—shows in the left panel.